 near where they live as a primary source.

-Reviews & Awards"Highly Recommended.
+Reviews and Festivals"Highly Recommended.
 Visits gardening sites across the world where urban gardeners are successful raising fish, vegetables and fruits.
 The information presented is valid and accurate as it portrays farming of yesteryear to now.
 The message is clear -- urban gardens do work to produce fresh food as they did in the past."

 - Science Books and Films (AAAS)